google/play-instant-unity-plugin/README.md

 }
 ```

-To determine if the user cancels out of the installation process, override `onActivityResult()` in the instant app's main activity and check for `RESULT_CANCELED`.

 If the user completes app installation, the Play Store will re-launch the app using the provided `postInstallIntent`.
-This intent can carry context about the user's state in the instant app, e.g. the player's current position within the game as in the example above.
-The installed app can retrieve this value using the following code:
+The installed app can retrieve a value set in the `postInstallIntent` using the following:

 ```cs
 var sessionInfo = GooglePlayInstant.InstallLauncher.GetPostInstallIntentStringExtra("sessionInfo");